-Step by Step: How to Write a Party Invitation
+- Steps for How to Write a Party Invitation

 - When: Make sure to be clear about the date and time of your party.
 Always include the day of the week as well.
-For instance Sunday, May 22nd from 2:00 PM to 4:00 PM.
+For instance, Sunday May 22nd from 2:00 PM to 4:00 PM.